Gerhard Richter: Influence

 Among the students who studied with Richter at the Kunstakademie Düsseldorf between 1971 and 1994 were Ludger Gerdes, Hans-Jörg Holubitschka, Bernard Lokai, Thomas Schütte, Thomas Struth, Katrin Kneffel, Michael van Ofen, and Richter's second wife, Isa Genzken.
 He is known to have influenced Ellsworth Kelly, Christopher Wool and Johan Andersson.

-He has also served as source of inspiration for writers and musicians.
+He has also served as a source of inspiration for writers and musicians.
 Sonic Youth used a painting of his for the cover art for their album Daydream Nation in 1988.
 He was a fan of the band and did not charge for the use of his image.
 The original, over 7 m square, is now showcased in Sonic Youth's studio in NYC.
 Don DeLillo's short story "Baader-Meinhof" describes an encounter between two strangers at the Museum of Modern Art in New York.
 The meeting takes place in the room displaying 18 October 1977 (1988).

 Photographer Cotton Coulson described Richter as "one of [his] favourite artists".

 For the last 18 years, Gerhard Richter has been the number one on a Kunstkompass scale of most important world artists, made by a German magazine Capital.